Listen to the automated audio version of this article:

-Today we are witnessing the last Supermoon of the year, so what is it and how to photograph the supermoon?
+Tonight we will witness the last Supermoon of the year, so what is it and how to photograph the Supermoon?

-Together with the other 3 London-based photographers, we talked about how to photograph the supermoon for over an hour and answered a few questions from the audience.
+Together with the other three London-based photographers, we talked about how to photograph the supermoon for over an hour and answered a few questions from the audience.

 It was a really amazing panel.

 At the time of publishing the video, not everyone in the audience had given me publishing rights.
 So I left a few bits out and published a second video afterwards.

 However, if you want to hear all the next conversations in full and don’t want to miss any other appointments, head over to the Astrophotography Club and give it a follow.